-Could RTW rates be improved if GPs shifted their emphasis away from what injured workers can't do, and onto what they can?
-A team of researchers found out - and then redesigned the certificate that GPs issue to injured and ill workers.
+Could RTW rates be improved if GPs shifted their emphasis from what injured workers can not do, and onto what they can?
+A team of researchers investigated and then redesigned the certificate that GPs issue to injured and ill workers.

 Secondary Consequences After Injury

 "Secondary complications" are additional issues that develop as a result of physical injury - usually involving persistent pain and/or mental health conditions.
 This research investigates how we can reduce their impact.